 Though I did spend time with Claude and Paloma her children, it wasn’t until 2012 on the occasion of her show at Gagosian Madison that I finally got to meet her.
 She was on the arm of John Richardson, Picasso’s biographer, who is still working on the last volume of his definitive series on the life.
 Frail but steely is how she came across to me.

-Alas I have never admired her work as much as her person.
+For a long time I had not admired her work as much as her person.

 But having now received the new Taschen set of three sketchbooks she made while on travels to Venice India and Senegal, I am newly taken with it.
 These more spontaneous drawings, watercolors and make for a window into this remarkable woman that is a fresh look at the open, attentive, original way she has seen the world.